-I just finished reading through the New Testament, which got me to thinking about Bible study.
-Bible study isn’t boring and knowing theology isn’t just for preachers.
-Granted pastors should go deeper and spend more time in study do to the fact that they are teaching a church, however study is for the believer.
-In this post I am going to share a few ways I study and a few things you can do to make your Bible study more meaningful.
+I just finished reading through the New Testament, which got me thinking about Bible study.
+Bible study isn’t dull, and knowing theology isn’t just for preachers.
+Granted, pastors should go deeper and spend more time studying because they are teaching a church; however, studying is also for the believer.
+In this post, I will share a few ways I explore the Scripture and things you can do to make your Bible study more meaningful.

-Most of us have a Bible APP that gives us a verse of the day and that’s fine but we all know we need more than just one verse a day.
+Most of us have a Bible APP that gives us a verse of the day, and that’s fine, but we all know we need more than just one verse a day.
 The same kind of thing is true for studying the Bible.
 If you’re going to study verses, read the chapter.
-If you’re going to study a chapter, read the book.
-Context is key and honestly, I think we get more out of Scripture when we at times purposefully set aside an hour or two (the same amount of time as a movie) and read a book of the Bible in one sitting.
+If you’re going to look at a chapter, read the book.
+Context is critical, and honestly, I think we get more out of Scripture when we purposefully set aside an hour or two (the same amount of time as a movie) and read a book of the Bible in one sitting.

-Most of us don’t know Hebrew and Greek but there are tools out there like the Strong’s Concordance that can give us the meaning of the original language.
-It’s not necessary to look up every word of a verse that you’re studying but there will be times when your interest is peaked and you’ll want to dive a little deeper into the meaning.
+Most of us don’t know Hebrew and Greek, but tools like the Vine’s Expository Dictionary can give us the original language’s meaning.
+Of course, it’s not necessary to look up every word of a verse that you’re studying, but there will be times when your interest is peaked, and you’ll want to dive a little deeper into the meaning.

-Phones can be helpful when it comes to finding a verse but have a real, leather bound Bible you use to study out of.
-It cuts down on distraction, ( which reminds me, put your phone on silent).
-When we sit down to study we need to give that time and God the respect of our attention being on Him.
+Phones can be helpful when it comes to finding a verse but have a physical, leather-bound Bible you use to study.
+It cuts down on distraction ( which reminds me, put your phone on silent).
+When we sit down to learn, we need to give that time and God the respect of our attention being on Him.

 You can take a look at the recommended reading page for Bible Study tools and other books.
-As you study the Bible, include a study of the history of the places you are reading about to get a more complete understanding of what is going on.
-Make a general study of church history and theology to help you better understand the text.
+As you study the Bible, include a study of the history of the places you are reading about to better understand what is going on.
+In addition, make a general study of church history and theology to help you better understand the text.

-One last thing, have a spot that is designated for study, make it comfortable, have your stuff all in one place so you can get immersed in going through the Word, running references, looking up words and getting to know the people in the book.
-It may take a few times to really get into study but one day you’ll look up and realize you’ve been sitting there for three hours and only think it has been fifteen minutes.
+One last thing, have a spot designated for study, make it comfortable, have your stuff all in one place so you can get immersed in going through the word, running references, looking up words, and getting to know the people in the book.
+It may take a few times to get into studying, but one day you’ll look up and realize you’ve been sitting there for three hours and only think it has been fifteen minutes.